Art Exhibition: A Collection of Retired Muses: Guided tour on 2 December 2024

 Compiled by Dr. Jan van der Merwe

-Inspiration draws from the profound state of being merged with the fickle reality of memory.
-It is the present shifting through the cracks of our past, and a cluttered expectation of a possible future.
+The inspiration draws from the profound disjunction caused by the state of present existence merging with the fickle reality of memory and anticipation of destiny.
+It is the present shifting through the cracks of our past and a cluttered expectation of a possible future.

-This body of work is a collection that is grounded in Outsider Art (Art Brut).
+This body of work is a collection grounded in Outsider Art (Art Brut).
 It is a raw and unrefined art that moves away from the traditional restrictions placed upon definitions of high art.
-The artists move away from the traditional processes of mold making and casting.
-They embrace an experimental form where the materials both define and are refined into something new.
-In an obscure way, this process echoes Hesiod’s notion that the Muses bring people to a state of forgetfulness of pains, obligations and the mundanity of expectation.
+The artists deviate from the traditional processes of mould making and casting.
+They embrace an experimental form where the materials are defined and refined into something new.
+In an enigmatic way, this process echoes Hesiod’s notion that the Muses bring people to a state of forgetfulness of their pains, obligations, and the mundanity of expectation.

-The materials are not traditional at all.
-And they are used are pushed to their limits, and are placed in contrasting arrangements.
-This effect makes one imagine that they are struggling against each other, fighting to remain themselves whilst they are inevitably becoming more together than they could have been alone.
-The hardness mirrors the softness, the chaos mirrors the stillness, the memory mirrors the possibility.
+The materials used are not at all traditional.
+They are pushed to their limits and placed in contrasting arrangements.
+This effect makes one imagine that they are struggling against each other, fighting to remain themselves whilst they are inevitably becoming more enriched by the struggle than they could have been alone.
+The hardness mirrors the softness, the chaos mirrors the stillness, and the memory mirrors the possibility.

-In this, the calm whispers within the cluttered noise.
-It is easy to view these works as wildly chaotic, too busy, a confusing bedlam of pandemonium.
-On surface level this is true.
-But with time and patience, the details nestled within them make the clarity delicate.
-Moments of insight.
-Fragments of sanity.
-In this way they reflect all journeys: the gathering of everything, the collection of some things, the disposal of most things and the lingering of passing things.
-The product, in this instance, is the process itself.
-Not just in creation, but in the viewing.
-It is not possible to view the same thing twice.
+It would be easy to view these works as wildly chaotic, too busy, and confusing noisy commotion.
+On a surface level, this is true.
+But examined with time and patience, the details within the works clarify their nuances, producing moments of insight, and fragments of sanity.
+In this way, they reflect all journeys: the gathering of everything, the collection of some things, the disposal of most things, and the lingering of passing things.
+The product, in this instance, is the process itself not just in the creation, but in the viewing thereof.
+It is not possible to view the same thing in the same way twice.
 Time will not allow it.
 Experience will shape it.
 Memory will guide it.
-And the light against the plated forms will mould it.
+The light striking the metal-clad forms will reshape one's perception.

-This collection is a copy paste that defies technology, whilst embracing it.
-It is where nature (both in its literal and human definition) is captured and cast, throwing caution to the wind.
-It is a collection that is formed in a state of sharing – the passing of one tangible object to another person.
-And within the space of individual reasoning and inspiration, it is built upon and redefined, redesigned, reimagined.
-The artists worked together apart.
-And the works, though cast and seemingly done, are not complete.
-The viewer is the final collaborator in this art, as their experience is the final piece of the composition.
+This collection is a copy-paste that defies technology, whilst simultaneously embracing it.
+It is where nature (both in its literal and human definition) is captured and cast, while throwing all caution overboard.
+It is a collection that is formed in a state of collaboration– the passing of one tangible object to another person.
+Within the space of individual reasoning and inspiration, it is built upon and redefined, redesigned, and reimagined.
+The artists worked together separately.
+And the works, though cast and seemingly finished, are not complete.
+The viewer is the final collaborator in each artwork, as their experience forms the final piece of the composition.

-This is but a collection of moments retired to memory.
+This is purely a collection of moments stored as memories.
 To be forgotten.
-To be forged again within a new moment.
+To be reforged within a new moment.
 A tragedy of time.
 A celebration of humour.
 A dance of poetry.
-A mimicry of history.
-An inspiration for a divine future.
+A mockery of history.
+Inspiration for a divine future.

 Afrikaans amptelik 100 logo